ypriverol/github-paper/document/manuscript.md

 Version numbering should follow semantic versioning in the form X.Y.Z, with X being the major, y the minor and z the patch version of the release.
-Additional meta information might be included, please follow the best practise described at http://semver.org/.
-Correct labeling allows older versions to be checked out, compared or simply used to reproduce results described in publications, where software version.
+Additional meta information might be included, please follow the best practice described at http://semver.org/.
+Correct labeling allows older versions to be checked out, compared or simply used to reproduce results described in publications (Rule 8).

 ## Rule 5.
-Keep Master branch clean - code must be always ready to use of tests, deployments and continuous integration
+Follow basic principles for continuous integration

 The first rule of software development is that the code needs to be ready to use as soon as possible